 Instagram + Sendible = ❤️

 Sendible integrated Instagram into its social media management dashboard back in December 2012.
-Since then, we’ve continuously innovated to bring you the best solution possible, including becoming proud members of the Instagram Partners program.
+Since then, we've continuously innovated to bring you the best solution possible, including becoming proud members of the Instagram Partners program.
 In addition to posting photos or videos directly to Instagram and scheduling multiple photos or videos through the Sendible mobile app, our tool allows to monitor your Instagram home feed, read and respond to comments as well as search for specific hashtags.
-It’s also possible to schedule your posts in advance, but due to Instagram’s API restrictions that limit 3rd party app access, we had to create a workaround.